Poppin' Smoke

 On a clear day, we had an incredible close-up view of Mount Fuji hovering just beyond the base.
 Our early arrival gave us a day to relax, enjoy the view, and make sure we had everything on our checklist.

-The morning of the hike, the shuttle we had arranged through the Camp Fuji Marine Corps Community Services (MCCS) Trips & Recreation Office picked us up at the lodge at 0500.
+The morning of the hike, the shuttle we had arranged through the base Trips & Recreation Office picked us up at the lodge at 0500.
 We were the only passengers on the bus.

-It took about an hour to get to the trailhead, which was at the 5th Station of the Fujinomiya trail (elevation 7874 feet).
+It took about an hour to get to the trailhead on the Fujinomiya trail (elevation 7874 feet).
 From there, the driver wished us luck and said he would meet us at the base of the Gotemba trail at 17:00.
-If we were late, we would have to take a taxi back to the base.
+If we were late, we would need to take a taxi back to the base.

 The view from Fujinomiya trail